 Pim Wangtechawat is a Thai-Chinese writer from Bangkok, Thailand.

-Her debut novel, The Moon Represents My Heart, will be published by OneWorld Publications in the UK in Spring 2023, with Italian rights bought by Keller Editore.
+Her debut novel, The Moon Represents My Heart, will be published by OneWorld Publications in the UK in Spring 2023, with American rights bought by Blackstone Publishing.
 Television rights sold after a competitive auction to 21 Laps and Netflix, with actress Gemma Chan set to star and produce.

-Through her work, she aims to tell stories that reflect our shared humanity, and bring more Asian narratives to the forefront.
+Through her work, she aims to tell stories that reflect our shared humanity, and bring more Asian narratives to the forefront of literature.

 She is currently working on her second novel, and is represented by Liza DeBlock of Mushens Entertainment.